ubug/ubug.github.io/schedule/index.md

 #### <i class="fa fa-map-marker"></i> TBA

 * <span class="text-primary">Breakout #1:</span>  **Heuristic Management by Michael Richter, Weber State University**
+  <span class="text-muted">**Description:** An overview on building a "toolbox" of heuristic methods to help a Bursar/Supervisor respond to challenges or make decisions quickly and efficiently.
+It focuses on taking elements we already know and applying them to issues that might help improve day-to-day operations.
 * <span class="text-primary">Sponsor Session</span> **Please attend one of our sponsor sessions**
 * <span class="text-primary">Breakout #2:</span>  **Save the Perkins Loan by Annette Murray, Southern Utah University**
 * <span class="text-primary">Breakout #3:</span>  **Cash Handling Training by Laura Crabtree, Salt Lake Community College**